March of the Penguins: Political and social interpretations

 The documentary attracted some political and social commentary in which the penguins were viewed anthropomorphically as having similarities with, and even lessons for, human society.
 Michael Medved praised the documentary for promoting conservative family values by showing the value of stable parenthood.
 Medved's comments provoked responses by others, including Andrew Sullivan, who pointed out that the penguins are not in fact monogamous for more than one year, in reality practicing serial monogamy.
 Matt Walker of New Scientist pointed out that many emperor penguin "adoptions" of chicks are in fact kidnappings, as well as behaviours observed in other penguin species, such as ill treatment of weak chicks, prostitution, and ostracism of rare albino penguins.
 "For instance, while it is true that emperor penguins often adopt each other's chicks, they do not always do so in a way the moralisers would approve of."
 Sullivan and Walker both conclude that trying to use animal behavior as an example for human behavior is a mistake.

 The director, Luc Jacquet, has condemned such comparisons between penguins and humans.
-Asked by the San Diego Union Tribune to comment on the documentary's use as "a metaphor for family values – the devotion to a mate, devotion to offspring, monogamy, self-denial", Jaquet responded: "I condemn this position.
+Asked by the San Diego Union Tribune to comment on the documentary's use as "a metaphor for family values – the devotion to a mate, devotion to offspring, monogamy, self-denial", Jacquet responded: "I condemn this position.
 I find it intellectually dishonest to impose this viewpoint on something that's part of nature.
 It's amusing, but if you take the monogamy argument, from one season to the next, the divorce rate, if you will, is between 80 to 90 percent... the monogamy only lasts for the duration of one reproductive cycle.
 You have to let penguins be penguins and humans be humans."